0xh3xa/algorithms/README.md

             .
 Then, e gives a path from s to w (through v) of length less than distTo[w]

 * Generic shortest-paths algorithm

     - Initialize distTo[s] = 0 and distTo[v] = &infin; for all other vertices

-    - Repeat until optimality donstions are satified
+    - Repeat until optimality donstions are satisfied
         + Relax any edge

-* Efficient impelementations.
+* Efficient implementations.
 How to choose which edge to relax?

     - Dijkstra's algorithm (non-negative weights)
     - Topological sort algorithm (no directed cycles)